Inlander Restaurant Week

 WHAT HOPE LOOKS LIKE

-Think rent to keep a family from being evicted, groceries to keep a family fed, support to see a therapist, a bus pass or car repair to keep someone from losing their job, or in Robbie’s case, new teeth.
+Think rent to keep a family from being evicted, groceries to keep a family fed, support to see a therapist, help with medical bills, a bus pass, or car repair to keep someone from losing their job.
+It looks different for each care recipient.
+Take Delores for instance:

 JOIN THE MOVEMENT

-There are many creative ideas on How to Care While Eating and Sleeping on big-table.com and you can donate directly to Big Table and bring critical care to local restaurant and hospitality workers in crisis.
+There are many creative ideas on How to Care While Eating and Sleeping on Big Table’s website, and you can donate directly to Big Table and bring critical care to local restaurant and hospitality workers in crisis.

 Learn more about Big Table by visiting www.big-table.com.